-You can divide mountain biking helmets into two basic categories — full-face and half-shell.
+First, you can divide mountain biking helmets into two basic categories — full-face and half-shell.
 The differences are exactly what the names imply.
 Full-face helmet models provide full coverage of the head, including a chin and face guard, which wraps around the front of the helmet for additional protection.
-Half-shell helmets offer less protection and coverage than full-face models, covering the top of the head, down on the sides above the ears, and the back of the head.
+Half-shell helmets offer less protection and coverage than full-face models, covering the top of the head, partial areas above/alongside the ears, and the back of the head.

 Cross-country, trail, all-mountain, and some enduro riders will generally wear half-shell mountain bike helmets.
 In contrast, more aggressive downhill, enduro, and some bmx riders will typically opt for a full-face model.
-Of course, you can wear any mountain bike helmet for any type of mountain biking.
-Some are just better suited to specific disciplines than others.
-This article focuses primarily on half-shell mountain bike helmets, but we will touch briefly on the other types of cycling helmets for comparison.
+Of course, you can wear any mountain bike helmet for any type of mountain biking, some are just better suited to specific disciplines than others.
+This article focuses primarily on half-shell mountain bike helmets, which have more subtle differences.

 Half-Shell Mountain Bike Helmets

 Rotational impact protection systems have also been growing in popularity in all types of mountain bike helmets.
-MIPS (Multi-directional Impact Protection System) was the first on the scene, and this system features a slip-plane liner integrated into the helmet design between the foam and the pads of the helmet.
-The idea behind it is that the MIPS liner shifts in the event of an impact to reduce the rotational forces on the brain.
-MIPS is currently the most common type of rotational impact protection system, but some manufacturers have developed their own proprietary to achieve similar protection.
+Mips, which is commonly branded on the outside of a helmet, is the most popular option and this system features a slip-plane liner integrated into the helmet design between the foam and the pads of the helmet.
+The idea behind it is that the Mips liner shifts in the event of an impact to reduce the rotational forces on the brain.
+Mips is currently the most common type of rotational impact protection system, but some manufacturers have developed their own proprietary design to achieve similar protection.

 Proper Fit